From the Conformal Anomaly to the Virasoro Algebra: Introduction

 \subsection{Remarks on modular functors and universality}

 As will be explained in Section~\ref{section:genus}, the real determinant lines may be defined for all Riemann surfaces $\Sigma$, where $[\Sigma] \in \moduli{\genus}{\boundaries}$ for any genus $\genus \in \Znn$ and nonzero number $\boundaries \in \Zpos$ of analytically parametrized boundary components.
-By employing the Polyakov--Alvarez anomaly formula for the zeta-regularized determinant of the Laplacian on $\Sigma$ (see Equation~\eqref{eq:polyakov_alvarez}), we obtain a global section $\globalsectionzeta$ for such a line bundle in Proposition~\ref{proposition:detz}.
+By employing the Polyakov--Alvarez anomaly formula for the zeta-regularized determinant of the Laplacian on $\Sigma$ (see Equation~\eqref{eq:polyakov_alvarez}), we obtain a global trivialization\footnote{Note that the determinant of the Laplacian is not very explicit, nor it is amenable to computations.
+Thus, we use another trivialization in the computation of the cocycle in Theorem~\ref{thm:main}.} $\globalsectionzeta$ for such a line bundle in Proposition~\ref{proposition:detz}.
 This turns the collection $\Detrc$ of determinant lines $\Detrc(\Sigma)$ into a line bundle over the moduli space $\moduli{\genus}{\boundaries}$.
 The combination of these line bundles with the sewing isomorphisms~\eqref{eq:sewing_iso} yields a real one-dimensional modular functor, as discussed in~\cite{Friedrich:On_connections_of_CFT_and_SLE, Maibach:Master_thesis}.

-The notion of a complex modular functor was introduced by Segal~\cite{Segal:Definition_of_CFT} and more precisely by Huang~\cite{Huang:2D_Conformal_geometry_and_VOAs, Huang:Genus-zero_modular_functors_and_intertwining_operator_algebras}.
-For the case of one-dimensional complex modular functors, the Mumford--Segal theorem (see~\cite[Appendix~D]{Huang:2D_Conformal_geometry_and_VOAs}), shows that in genus zero all of them are isomorphic to complex determinant line bundles, and the only free parameter is the central charge $\charge \in \C$.
+The notion of a \emph{complex} modular functor was introduced by Segal~\cite{Segal:Definition_of_CFT} and more precisely by Huang~\cite{Huang:2D_Conformal_geometry_and_VOAs, Huang:Genus-zero_modular_functors_and_intertwining_operator_algebras}.
+For the case of one-dimensional complex modular functors, the Mumford--Segal theorem (see~\cite[Appendix~D]{Huang:2D_Conformal_geometry_and_VOAs}), shows that in genus zero, all of them are isomorphic to complex determinant line bundles, and the only free parameter is the central charge $\charge \in \C$.
 For $\charge = 2$, a fiber of the complex determinant line bundle above a given surface $\Sigma$, such that $[\Sigma] \in \moduli{\genus}{\boundaries}$ with $\boundaries \in \Zpos$, is the one-dimensional complex vector space